damolinx/vscode-macros/README.md

 * `Debug Macro…`: select a macro file to debug.
 Provides access to configured `macros.sourceDirectories`.

 ### Development
+* `Create New REPL Terminal`: start a REPL whose context matches the one used when running macros.
+  * Use `.help` for list of available commands.
 * `Setup Source Directory for Development`: adds or updates __optional__ files used to improve IntelliSense on macro files.

 ### Manage Macros